Bijoy Krishna Handique

-Bijoy Krishna Handique (12 October 1934 – 26 July 2015) was an Indian politician who was a member of the 15th Lok Sabha of India.
+Bijoy Krishna Handique (1 December 1934 – 26 July 2015) was an Indian politician and a member of the 15th Lok Sabha of India.
 He represented the Jorhat constituency of Assam and was a member of the Indian National Congress (INC) political party.
 He was the only son of Krishna Kanta Handique, a renowned Indologist.
-Handique was a senior Member of Parliament from the North Eastern Region and represented the Jorhat Lok Sabha, Assam for six consecutive terms since 1991 to 2009.
+Handique was a senior Member of Parliament from the North Eastern Region and represented the Jorhat Lok Sabha, Assam for six consecutive terms from 1991 to 2009.
 He also served as a Rajya Sabha member from 1980 to 1986.
 He had been elected to the Assam State Assembly in 1972 from the Jorhat constituency.

 Biography

 Early life and education

 Handique studied English literature at Presidency College, Calcutta (now Kolkata).
 He went on to complete M.A. in English from the University of Calcutta.

 He attended Jorhat Govt.
 Boys' H.S and M.P.
 School in his formative years.

 In Class VII, he joined the local Students' Congress, during India's freedom movement.
 There, he mobilised other students in a 'Vote for Congress' campaign, before the Assam provincial elections of 1945.
 He organised literary circles for talks around freedom.
 This was much against the wishes of his father, who then wanted him to pursue a career in academics.

 He became a member of Youth Congress formally in 1961.